caohai/azure-docs/articles/ansible/ansible-create-configure-aks.md

 ms.topic: article
 ---

-# Create AKS instance in Azure with Ansible
+# Create and configure Azure Kubernetes Service instance with Ansible

 Ansible allows you to automate the deployment and configuration of resources in your environment.
-You can use Ansible to manage your AKS(Azure Kubernetes Service) instances.
-This article shows you how to create an AKS instance with Ansible.
+You can use Ansible to manage your Azure Kubernetes Service instances.
+This article shows you how to create and configure an Azure Kubernetes Service instance with Ansible.

 ## Prerequisites